badoet/go-martini-grunt-skeleton/README.md

 The orginal from Caroussel dont works so well with bootstrap less and its abit outdated. i only need to tweak a few stuff to get it to where i want it to be.

+KNOWN ISSUE: after running 'grunt' the server wont start yet. will need to just do a save on one of the .go file to get the server reloaded will look on how to get this up automatially . any advice?

 see the original for more info https://github.com/carousell/go-martini-grunt-skeleton